ChibaPet/lxc-utils/notes.md

 Overview:

-We're going to setup /srv/lxc with one directory (or ideally ZFS dataset) per container.
-Each directory will be owned by root:root, and will have a config file owned by root:root, and a rootfs owned by the bottom subuid/subgid (root account) for the container.
+We're going to setup `/srv/lxc` with one directory (or ideally ZFS dataset) per container.
+Each directory will be owned by root:root, and will have a config file owned by `root:root`, and a rootfs owned by the bottom subuid/subgid (root account) for the container.

 The notion is that we can migrate containers around by sending the appropriate dataset per container.
-Creating new containers might involve a tool (forthcoming) to grab a kernel advisory lock on /etc/sub{u,g}id to identify and provision a new range for the container.
+Creating new containers might involve a tool (forthcoming) to grab a kernel advisory lock on `/etc/sub{u,g}id` to identify and provision a new range for the container.
 It's not yet clear to me what the most sensible tool will be to migrate sub{u,g}id ranges - the clearest solution that occurs to me right now (20230101) is a preparatory